 When the knight in shining armor comes riding how’s one to know that he’s concealing a sword.
 That is the way I feel about the StreetEasy Premier agent program once a promising platform to generate leads and advocate for buyer’s agency, or at least that’s what it seemed.
-In a previous blog post titled ” A Premium StreetEasy Buyers Program,” we praised the launch of the product, in hindsight our positive view may have been premature.
-I commend StreetEasy for advocating for buyer’s representation but not at the cost of the integrity and transparency of the platform/website.
+In a previous blog post titled ” StreetEasy Premier Agent,” we praised the launch of the product, in hindsight our positive view may have been premature.
+I commend StreetEasy for advocating for buyer’s representation; but not at the cost of the integrity and transparency of the platform/website.
 Buyers interacting with the site when submitting inquiries through the contact form on a given listing are confused due to the lack of notification that they are not contacting the listing agent but instead a buyer’s agent.

-Buyers deserve representation, someone looking out for their best interest not being sold too or misadvised and StreetEasy is an excellent platform with the potential for greatness.
+Buyers deserve representation; someone is looking out for their best interest not being sold too or misadvised; StreetEasy is an excellent platform with the potential for greatness.

-Upon launch of the premier agent program many New York City brokerages and agents disapproved and StreetEasy went on the defense immediately.
+Upon launch of the premier agent program many New York City brokerages, and agents disapproved and StreetEasy went on the defense immediately.
 Although many have now embraced the product including myself, unfortunately, I find it leaves much to be desired.
-I even encouraged and incentivized my team to do the same, and all have experienced the same less than acceptable results.
+I even encouraged and incentivized my team to do the same; all have experienced the same less than acceptable results.